 Last week, I dived into the world of rejected extended abstracts from the first ever deep learning conference focused on medical imaging (MIDL 2018) organized in Amsterdam this summer.
 This week I am in the mood for the opposite end, namely the glorious world of accepted papers for oral presentation!

 According to NVIDIA’s conference highlights slides, acceptance rates were 41% and 35% for papers and abstracts respectively.
 There were 21 oral presentations and 26 full paper and 35 abstract poster presentations (all presentations, code, slides etc. are here!).
-Based on these numbers, it seems that around 115 full papers were submitted and around 100 extended abstracts were submitted.
+Based on these numbers, it seems that around 115 full papers and around 100 extended abstracts were submitted.

 As in the case of rejected abstracts, I look at the reviewer comments as well as the papers themselves located here.
 My goal is to see what topics are hot and what innovations were valued by this community and why.